desmondw/resume/Resume - Desmond Weindorf.md

 ## Experience

+#### Senior Software Engineer (Urbint), Jul 2021 – current

 #### Senior Software Engineer (Grove Collaborative), Apr 2019 – Mar 2020
-- Mentored multiple engineers and led the team on multiple projects
+- Mentored multiple engineers and led the growth team on multiple projects
 - Led and owned launch of holiday presale after implementing new design
 - Built out new sales channel and owned its evolution over numerous A/B tests
 - Quickly released and iterated over new growth features on AOV-focused pod